rhysmeister/AnsibleEX407/README.md

   * Inventories

 A list of managed nodes.
 An inventory file is also sometimes called a “hostfile”.
 Your inventory can specify information like IP address for each managed node.
 An inventory can also organize managed nodes, creating and nesting groups for easier scaling.
-To learn more about inventory, see the [Working with Inventory pages](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).
+To learn more about inventory, see the [Working with Inventory](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html).

   * Modules